 Ensighten is an enterprise, security and privacy-focused TMS that provides one interface for managing tags and data, with over 1,000 turnkey vendor integrations.
 It allows users to unify customer data across brands, domains, mobile apps and display advertising.
 Other features include the ability to define user roles and security access, reliable and redundant data centers, tracking mobile app user engagement.

 Qubit is one of the most flexible enterprise-level tag managers on the market.
 It uses its own Opentag system that’s been designed with marketers in mind but is customizable for developers.
 Tag deployment is effortless, thanks to the large tag library, and code versioning that makes it easy to revert back to previous versions of tag containers.

-If you don’t have a tag manager, it’s time to starting using one.
-Not only is deploying tags manually ridiculously time-consuming, but having multiple tags in your page headers introduces latency that can be a huge drain on page speed.
+If you don’t have a tag manager, it’s time to start using one.
+Not only is deploying tags manually ridiculously time-consuming but having multiple tags in your page headers introduces latency that can be a huge drain on page speed.